plasma-group/pigi/packages/docs/src/spec/src/03-client/query-expressions.rst

 .. code-block:: typescript

    interface Expression {
-     [operator: string]: Array<string | number | Expression>
+     [aggregator: string]: Array<string | number | Expression>
    }

 Description
 -----------
 Represents an expression.
-All expressions consist of an operator and a list of input values.
-Some expressions take other operators as input values.
+All expressions consist of an aggregator and a list of input values.
+Some expressions take other aggregators as input values.

 -------------------------------------------------------------------------------

 *********
-Operators
+Aggregators
 *********

-Boolean Operators
+Boolean Aggregators
 =================

 $and